 There are 27 states in the USA that allow medical marijuana use, but that doesn’t mean that marijuana can’t still be addictive.
 After all, drugs like opioid painkillers are used for medical reasons, and they can still absolutely lead to an addiction.
-Fortunately, a marijuana detox can break you from a chemical dependence on marijuana and prepare you for lasting recovery.
-Take a look at what to expect during detox at Serenity House.
+Fortunately, a marijuana detox program can break you from a chemical dependence on marijuana and prepare you for lasting recovery.

 Determining the Need for Marijuana Detoxification